-3. Concentrating tables or density separators screen bulk materials or minerals based on the density (specific gravity), size and shape of the particles.
+2. Concentrating tables or density separators.
+These screen bulk materials based on the density (specific gravity), and the size and shape of the particles.

-4. Electrostatic separators use preferential ionization or charging of particles to separate conductors from dielectrics (non conductors).
+5. Electrostatic separators.
+These use preferential ionization or charging of particles to separate conductors from dielectrics (non conductors).

-10. Hydrocyclones are a a type of Static Separator based on centrifugal separation in which a vortex generated with a cono-cylindrical configuration.
+7. Hydrocyclones are a type of Static Separator based on centrifugal separation, in which a vortex is generated with a cono-cylindrical configuration.

 All these types of separation equipment may be found in Materials Recycling Facilities (MRFs) (also known as Materials Recovery Facilities).